lethain/staff-eng/src/markdown/guides/does-the-staff-title-matter.md

 ---

-If you're safely nestled within the comfortable clutches of the Senior Engineer [career level](https://lethain.com/career-levels-and-more/), you might wonder if you ought to pursue the Staff title.
+If you're safely nestled within the comfortable clutches of the Senior engineer [career level](https://lethain.com/career-levels-and-more/), you might wonder if you ought to pursue the Staff title.
 It's a considerable investment of time and energy, along with requiring a good amount of luck.
 Is that investment worth your time?

 The answer is, of course, that it might be!
 The three consistent advantages that generally come with a Staff-plus title are: